-The Viral Sunny Co Clothing Instagram Giveaway Was Actually a Massive Success (And Not a Failure)
+The Viral Sunny Co Clothing Instagram Giveaway Was Actually a Massive Success (and Not a Failure)

 So, what was the big deal and how can brands learn from it?
+Our talented team at VAXA Digital decided to dive in and find out.

 Clothing retail startup “Sunny Co Clothing,” founded by two college seniors at the University of Arizona, figured creating a swimsuit giveaway would be the best way to get the word out there about their new brand.
 By reposting their photo with a specific hashtag, social media users would be entitled to a “free” swimsuit in exchange for their post — in addition to the company donating $1 to the Alzheimer’s Foundation for each one.